casper-network/docs/source/docs/casper/workflow/transfers.md

 **Transferring Tokens using Multi-sig Deploy**

 When the account used to initiate the transfer has multiple associated keys that need to sign the deploy, you can use a multi-sig deploy transfer.
+To set up the account's associated keys, see the [Two-Party Multi-Signature Deploys](two-party-multi-sig.md) workflow.
 To use a multi-sig deploy transfer, see [Transferring Tokens using Multi-sig Account](deploy-transfer.md).
-To setup the account's associated keys, see the [Two-Party Multi-Signature Deploys](two-party-multi-sig.md) workflow.

 **Verifying a Transfer using the Command-line Client**